-Verbatim: Health Department announces 3 new COVID-19 deaths, updates statewide case count | The scoop | Journal Gazette
+Verbatim: Health Department Announces 3 New COVID-19 Deaths, Updates Statewide Case Count | The scoop | Journal Gazette

-INDIANAPOLIS —The Indiana State Department of Health (ISDH) announced today that 170 Hoosiers have been diagnosed with COVID-19 through testing at ISDH, the Centers for Disease Control and Prevention (CDC) and private laboratories.
-That brings to 645 the total number of Indiana residents known to have the novel coronavirus following corrections to the previous day’s total.
-Seventeen Hoosiers have died.
+INDIANAPOLIS —The Indiana State Department of Health (ISDH) today announced that 273 additional Hoosiers have been diagnosed with COVID-19 through testing at ISDH, the Centers for Disease Control and Prevention (CDC) and private laboratories.
+That brings to 1,786 the total number of Indiana residents known to have the novel coronavirus following corrections to the previous day's total.
+Thirty-five Hoosiers have died.

-Marion County had the most new cases, at 67, while Hamilton, Johnson and Lake counties each had 12.
-The complete list of counties with cases is included in the ISDH COVID-19 dashboard at coronavirus.in.gov, which will be updated daily at 10 a.m.
+Marion County had the most new cases, at 135, while Hamilton County had 20, Lake County had 12 and Madison County had 11.
+The complete list of counties with cases is included in the ISDH COVID-19 dashboard at www.coronavirus.in.gov, which will be updated daily at 10 a.m.
 Cases are listed by county of residence.
 Private lab reporting may be delayed and will be reflected in the map and count when results are received at ISDH.

-The dashboard also has been updated to remove one duplicate case from Marion County, remove one false positive from Hamilton County and move one Hamilton County case to Marion County based on updated county of residence information provided to ISDH.
+The dashboard also has been updated to remove duplicate entries and correct county of residence based on updated information provided to ISDH.

 Additional updates on the state's response to the COVID-19 outbreak may be provided later today.